WHO tempers prospect of a coronavirus vaccine with warning of a long fight to come

-“Last week we had 60,000 deaths,” said Edward Kelly, director of WHO’s work on service delivery and safety, during a news briefing.
+“Last week, we had 60,000 deaths,” Edward Kelly, director of the WHO’s work on service delivery and safety, said during a news briefing.
 “We had 4 million new cases.
 We will have more of those weeks before the vaccine is out there.”

 Public health officials have long warned that the development of an effective vaccine would be the beginning of a struggle just as steep: an effort to vaccinate the world.

-“It’s not vaccines that save people, it’s vaccinations that will actually save people,” Kelly said.
+“It’s not vaccines that save people; it’s vaccinations that will actually save people,” Kelly said.

-Katherine O’Brien, director of the WHO’s immunization department, said the discovery of a highly-effective vaccine was like building a base camp on Mount Everest.
+Katherine O’Brien, director of the WHO’s immunization department, said the discovery of a highly effective vaccine was like building a base camp on Mount Everest.
 “The climb to the peak is really about delivering the vaccines,” she said.

 China and Russia are ahead in the global coronavirus vaccine race, bending long-standing rules as they go